-It is a type of assisted reproduction technology that involves retrieving ovules from a woman’s ovaries and fertilizing them with sperm.
+It is assisted reproduction technology that involves retrieving ovules from a woman’s ovaries and fertilizing them with sperm.

 In vitro insemination is also known as in vitro fertilization (IVF).

 The fertilized egg is known as an embryo.
-The embryo can be frozen to store it or transfer it to the woman’s uterus.
+The embryo can be frozen to store or transferred to the woman’s uterus.

-The term in vitro is of Latin origin meaning “inside the glass”.
-In consideration of the above, in vitro is the technique that is performed outside the body, within a test tube, in a culture medium, or in any other artificial environment.
+The term in vitro is of Latin origin, meaning “inside the glass.”
+Considering the above, in vitro is the technique performed outside the body, within a test tube, in a culture medium, or in any other artificial environment.

-Insemination or in vitro fertilization, literally means ” conception in the laboratory “.
-The ovum is fertilized with semen in a Petri dish.
+Insemination or in vitro fertilization means ” conception in the laboratory. ” The ovum is fertilized with semen in a Petri dish.